unswsecsoc/constitution/README.md

       3.9.1 President
         a) To chair all club, Committee, General and Annual General Meetings (held during their term) of the club or society;
         b) To oversee and coordinate the activities and administration of the club;
-        c) To ensure that the elected officers of the club or society perform duties as laid down by the clubs’ Constitution, through regular e­mail updates, regularly advertised meetings, reports and notices and/or regular newsletters;
+        c) To ensure that the elected officers of the club or society perform duties as laid down by the clubs' Constitution, through regular email updates, regularly advertised meetings, reports and notices and/or regular newsletters;
         d) To ensure that all other tasks necessary for the running of the activities of the society are performed, properly either by doing them or delegating the duties;
-        e) To have a thorough knowledge of the club’s or society’s Constitution;
+        e) To have a thorough knowledge of the club's or society's Constitution;
-        f) To plan the coming year’s activities;
+        f) To plan the coming year's activities;
         g) To act as official spokesperson for the club;
         h) To arrive at a membership fee with the Executive;
         i) To liaise with fellow office bearers;
         j) To acquaint each committee member with their function, responsibility, duties and maintain personal contact with them;
         k) To liaise with Arc and departments of the University where necessary;
-        l) To ensure that an “Application for Affiliation” form accompanied by the minutes of the most recent Annual General Meeting and an updated membership list is submitted to Arc;
+        l) To ensure that an "Application for Affiliation" form accompanied by the minutes of the most recent Annual General Meeting and an updated membership list is submitted to Arc;
-        m) To ensure that the Treasurer submits a Financial Report to the club at the AGM and to Arc and that they have the club’s finances in good order in preparation for Spot Audits by Arc;
+        m) To ensure that the Treasurer submits a Financial Report to the club at the AGM and to Arc and that they have the club's finances in good order in preparation for Spot Audits by Arc;
         n) To ensure that Arc is informed of changes to the Executive;
         o) To pass on their knowledge to their successor; and
         p) Other duties as in accordance with the Constitution of the club.